 How is stillbirth diagnosed?

 Before delivery, the only way to diagnose a stillbirth is to determine if the fetus’s heart is beating.
-Providers often use ultrasound,1 a type of imaging that projects harmless sound waves through the pregnant person’s body to create an image, to look for the fetal heartbeat.
+Providers often use ultrasound,1 a type of imaging that projects harmless sound waves through the pregnant woman’s body to create an image, to look for the fetal heartbeat.

 After labor and delivery, caregivers look for the following “signs of life”2: